KatelynGreene/KatelynGreeneWebsite_Archived/content/authors/admin/_index.md

 I am supported by an NIH Ruth L. Kirschstein Predoctoral Fellowship (NRSA F31) from the National Institute on Aging.

 Beyond my engineering research, I am also a trained science communicator and leader with expertise in organizing K-12 STEM outreach activities.
-I aim to encourage the next generation of students to pursue STEM careers and also make science accessible for the broader public community.
+I aim to make science accessible for the broader public community and encourage the next generation of students to pursue careers in STEMM (Science, Technology, Engineering, Mathematics, and Medicine).

 I enjoy inline skating marathons, hiking new trails, reading in my hammock, caring for my overflowing family of plants, and pretty much anything else that involves being outside!